 If you elect to enroll remotely in a Brown course this fall, you will be able to access Brown Library resources using your Brown login information.
 You will also have remote access to campus resources such as Brown’s Writing Center and Tutoring program.
-For information about student access to campus resources in Fall 2020, click here.
+For information about student access to campus resources in Spring 2021, click here.

 No, if you choose to study remotely, you will only have access to online resources and facilities.
 If you choose to study remotely and you come to campus during fall semester, this could be considered a violation of the Code of Student Conduct.

-Given the uncertain nature of the global health crisis’s continued effects on both public health and on travel between countries, Brown made the decision to cancel all University-sponsored undergraduate study abroad for Fall 2020.
-Brown will continue to monitor the situation before making any determinations about study abroad for Spring 2021.
+Given the uncertain nature of the global health crisis’s continued effects on both public health and on travel between countries, Brown made the decision to cancel all University-sponsored undergraduate study abroad for Spring 2021.
+Brown will continue to monitor the situation before making any determinations about study abroad for Fall 2021.
 We encourage students to continue exploring study abroad options for the spring semester.
-In the event that study abroad for Spring 2021 is restricted, we will convey any decisions with as much advance notice as possible.
+In the event that study abroad for Fall 2021 is restricted, we will convey any decisions with as much advance notice as possible.
 More information.

 Brown Wintersession has been suspended for 2021 with plans to resume in Winter 2022.

-The cross-registration program with RISD will be available in Fall 2020.
-However, due to differences in academic calendars, this program will not be available in Spring 2021 or Summer 2021.
-Brown students will not be eligible to participate in RISD Wintersession courses in January 2021.
+Due to differences in academic calendars, this program will not be available in Spring 2021 or Summer 2021.
+Brown students are not eligible to participate in RISD Wintersession courses in January 2021.